Ankr-network/ankr-docs/docs/build-blockchain/get-started/ankr-protocol/premium-rpcs/02-deposit-ankr.md

 ### Assumptions

-*   You have the required amount of ANKR in your MetaMask wallet plus some ETH for transaction fees.&#x20;
+- You have the required amount of ANKR in your MetaMask wallet plus some ETH for transaction fees.&#x20;

-    Ankr Premium Developer: 10000 ANKR&#x20;
+  Ankr Premium Developer (minimum deposit): 1000 ANKR&#x20;

   Ankr Premium Project: 30000 ANKR&#x20;

 If you do not have sufficient ANKR, then check out [How to buy ANKR Tokens](01-get-ready/how-to-buy-ankr-tokens.md) & [How to Transfer ANKR to ](01-get-ready/how-to-transfer-ankr-tokens-to-your-wallet.md)your Wallet or [How to swap crypto for ANKR tokens](01-get-ready/how-to-swap-assets-for-ankr-tokens.md).&#x20;